Sinking of the Titanic: Grief and outrage

-When Carpathia arrived at Pier 54 in New York on the evening of 18 April after a difficult voyage through pack ice, fog, thunderstorms and rough seas, some 40,000 people were standing on the wharves, alerted to the disaster by a stream of radio messages from Carpathia and other ships.
-It was only after Carpathia docked – three days after Titanic's sinking – that the full scope of the disaster became public knowledge.
+When Carpathia arrived in New York on the evening of 18 April after a difficult voyage through pack ice, fog, thunderstorms and rough seas, some 40,000 people were standing on the wharves, alerted to the disaster by newspaper stories relaying information gathered from radio telegraph messages sent by Carpathia and other ships.
+Instead of docking, however, Carpathia passed it by and headed towards the White Star Line pier, Pier 59.
+Carpathia lowered the 13 of Titanic's lifeboats it had picked up.
+It was only after Carpathia docked at Pier 54 – three days after Titanic's sinking – that the full scope of the disaster became public knowledge.

 Even before Carpathia arrived in New York, efforts were getting underway to retrieve the dead.
 Four ships chartered by the White Star Line succeeded in retrieving 328 bodies; 119 were buried at sea, while the remaining 209 were brought ashore to the Canadian port of Halifax, Nova Scotia, where 150 of them were buried.
 Memorials were raised in various places – New York, Washington, Southampton, Liverpool, Belfast and Lichfield, among others – and ceremonies were held on both sides of the Atlantic to commemorate the dead and raise funds to aid the survivors.
 The bodies of most of Titanic's victims were never recovered, and the only evidence of their deaths was found 73 years later among the debris on the seabed: pairs of shoes lying side by side, where bodies had once lain before eventually decomposing.